 Executive Vice President and Provost

-Coordinated by UNI School of Music faculty artists Yu-Ting Su, Jonathan Chenoweth, and Dmitri Vorobiev, student musicians will offer a chamber music concert.
+School of Music faculty artists Amanda McCandless and Matthew Andreini will collaborate to present a clarinet and percussion recital.
+Repertoire and additional collaborators to be announced.
 This event is free and open to the public.